 DLL stands for Dynamic Link Library.
-DLL file is a library that contains compiled codes, UIs, and resources (images, icons, files) which can be shared by more than one application at a time.DLL files are written for the Windows environment so won't run in Linux and Mac.DLL files cannot be open directly and executed by double-clicking it.
+DLL file is a library that contains compiled codes, UIs, and resources (images, icons, files) that can be shared by more than one application at a time.DLL files are written for the Windows environment so won't run in Linux and Mac.DLL files cannot be open directly and executed by double-clicking it.
 DLL files are called only at runtime by the program which depends on DLL.
-Some DLLs are independent and some DLL depends upon other DLL to complete their functionality.
+Some DLLs are independent and some DLLs depend upon other DLLs to complete their functionality.
 Like EXE files, DLL is also based on Portable Executable file format which can be moved easily.

 What does DLL Contain?

 DLL contains compiled codes (functions, classes, variables), UIs, and static resources like images, icons, files etc.DLL Files do not contain source code, it is compiled codes.

 DLL helps to modularized the applications and calls only when they are needed.

 DLL helps to load the program faster because the program only loads what is needed at the beginning.

 Easy to fix bug present as only source code for particular DLL needs to be fixed.

 Fewer use of the resources because multiple programs may share the same functions and class present in the DLL which helps to reduce the duplication of code which finally reduces the use of the physical memory and disk.
 Suppose 10 applications need an abc.dll file then this one DLL file will be loaded in main memory and all 10 applications can use the same DLL instead of loading all 10 copies of abc.dll.

 If one DLL or program uses another DLL at a certain point in time then we call these DLL dependencies.
 If one of the DLLs is broken then the program or other DLL may not function properly to complete certain functionality.
 Applications may not run if one of the following happens with dependent DLLs: